ptaconet/ptaconet/README.md

 - I'm a postdoc at the French Research Institute for Sustainable Development [(IRD)](https://en.ird.fr/home-page), in the unit : *Infectious Diseases and Vectors: Ecology, Genetics, Evolution, and Control* [(MIVEGEC)](https://mivegec.fr/en)
 - I'm a data scientist applied to bio-ecology, currently working on the DIV-YOO project (*DIVersitY of mOsquitOes in West-Africa*)
 - I'm interested in Geospatial Data Science applied to environmental sciences
-- I'm addicted to R and I like to develop open, reproducible and as-much-as-possible reusable R scripts, that I share in this repo !
 - I have an interdisciplinary profile in computer and data sciences, statistical modelling, geography, remote sensing, bio-ecology and eco-epidemiology
 - I have a [PhD](https://theses.hal.science/tel-03841709) from the University of Montpellier, in geospatial data mining for the bio-ecology of mosquitoes vectors of diseases in West Africa
 - I am a strong supporter of the Open Science movement !

-This GitHub repo contains the R scipts that I have developed over time, including :
+I'm addicted to R and I like to develop open, reproducible and as-much-as-possible reusable R scripts, that I share in this GitHub repo !
+You can find here :

 - operational R packages ([`modisfast`](https://github.com/ptaconet/modisfast))
 - under-development R packages ([`eodataflow`](https://github.com/ptaconet/eodataflow), [`getremotedata`](https://github.com/ptaconet/getremotedata), [`shub4r`](https://github.com/ptaconet/shub4r))